Deploy

 Section titled “Monitoring”The First 24 Hours

-Section titled “The First 24 Hours”Pay close attention during the first day of a live run.
+Section titled “The First 24 Hours”Pay close attention during the first day of a live deployment.
 Here’s what to watch:

-- Fill prices — are entries and exits landing close to where the test expected them?
+- Fill prices — are entries and exits landing close to where the backtest expected them?
 Some slippage is normal, but consistent deviation may mean your order type or timeframe needs adjusting.

-- Trade frequency — is the algorithm trading as often as the test predicted?
+- Trade frequency — is the algorithm trading as often as the backtest predicted?
 If it’s much more or less active, market conditions may have shifted.

-- Drawdown — if your live drawdown exceeds your test’s max drawdown early, consider pausing to investigate.
+- Drawdown — if your live drawdown exceeds your backtest’s max drawdown early, consider pausing to investigate.

 Run Mode Dashboard